 \subsection{Transfer functions}

-In the multi-field inflation, the isocurvature mode turn into the curvature fluctuations, thus, it is important to represent the expression for the transport functions describing the super-horizon evolution of the perturbation, according to Ref.~\cite{Peterson:2010np}.
-The effective mass matrix is defined as
+In multi-field inflation, isocurvature perturbations can convert into curvature perturbations after horizon exit.
+Therefore, it is crucial to formulate the transfer functions that describe the super-horizon evolution of these coupled modes.
+Following Ref.~\cite{Peterson:2010np}, we define the effective mass matrix as

-With the expression of the basis vector \eqref{formula:eperp} and the Ricci scalar in the field space \eqref{Formula:RicciScalar} at hand, the matrix $M$ is fully determined by the couplings and background field values in the present inflation model.
-With this matrix, the transfer functions are defined as
+Given the expressions for the basis vectors \eqref{formula:eperp} and the Ricci scalar in the field space \eqref{Formula:RicciScalar}, the matrix $M$ is completely determined by the model parameters and the background field values during inflation.
+Using this matrix, the transfer functions are defined as

-These are also the functions of model parameters and field values through the expressions of the basis vectors and the slow-roll parameter \eqref{formula:etaPerpov}.
-Note that the transfer functions \eqref{eq:TSS} and \eqref{eq:TRS} always take positive values.
+These transfer functions depend on the couplings and field values through the basis vectors and the slow-roll parameter \eqref{formula:etaPerpov}.
+Both $T_{\mc{SS}}$ and $T_{\mc{RS}}$ are positive definite, and they describe how the curvature and isocurvature modes evolve and mix on super-horizon scales.